usan-here/spacex-eda-dashboard-prediction/README.md

-# SpaceX EDA Dashboard & Prediction
+# SpaceX Launch Data Analysis & Prediction Capstone

 This repository contains a comprehensive set of Jupyter notebooks, datasets, and Python scripts for performing exploratory data analysis (EDA), interactive dashboard creation, and predictive analysis on SpaceX launch data.